isomerpages/mpa-do/index.md

     - infobar:
         title: Overview
         subtitle: What is digitalOCEANS™
-        description: digitalOCEANS™ is envisioned to be an interoperable super-platform and information hub that facilitates cross-border data exchange and automated services across supply chain players, clearance authorities and other national single windows.
+        description: digitalOCEANS™ is envisioned to be an interoperable platform and information hub that facilitates cross-border data exchange and automated services across supply chain players, clearance authorities and other national single windows.
         button: View More
         url: /about/